STATEMENT

 BIOGRAPHY

-Sophia Rosenthal (b.1996) has been an artist resident at Porthmeor Studios in St Ives (2018) and exhibited with Tate St Ives (2018); The Poly (Falmouth, 2018); The Cornish Bank (Falmouth, 2021); Assembly Point Studios (selected graduate works by Saccha Craddock and Jesse Leroy-Smith, Peckham, London, 2019); and at the open studios at the Academy of Fine Art in Venice as an Erasmus grantee (2018).
+Sophia Rosenthal has been an artist resident at Porthmeor Studios in St Ives (2018) and exhibited with Tate St Ives (2018); The Poly (Falmouth, 2018); The Cornish Bank (Falmouth, 2021); Assembly Point Studios (selected graduate works by Sacha Craddock and Jesse Leroy-Smith, Peckham, London, 2019); and at selected open studios at the Academy of Fine Art in Venice as an Erasmus grantee (2018).

 In 2023, Sophia completed a residency with Museum of Loss and Renewal in Collemacchia, Italy, and in 2024, participated in groups shows, Entranced Essence (RuptureXibit, London); Sprung24 (Prema Arts Centre, Dursley); and Art Lark (Electro Studios Project Space, St Leonards on Sea).

-Shortlisted for the Contemporary British Painting Prize 2024, Sophia won The Judith Tucker Memorial Prize (selected by Lubaina Himid, Griselda Pollock and Harriet Tarlo), and The Blyth Gallery Award to exhibit a solo show at Imperial College in the following academic year 2025/26.
-Sophia was part of their touring show to BayArt (Cardiff), Thames-side Studios (London), and Yorkshire Artspace (Sheffield).
+Shortlisted for the Contemporary British Painting Prize 2024, Sophia won the inaugural Judith Tucker Memorial Prize, selected by Lubaina Himid, Griselda Pollock and Harriet Tarlo, as well as The Blyth Gallery Award to exhibit a solo show at Imperial College in 2026.

-Sophia graduated with a Distinction in MA Fine Art at City & Guilds of London Art School, and is the winner of the Standpoint Artist Residency Prize 2024.
+Sophia graduated with a Distinction in MA Fine Art at City & Guilds of London Art School and was the winner of the Standpoint Artist Residency Prize 2024, culminating in a solo show in March 2025.

-If you would like to hear more, follow @sophiaxrosenthal on Instagram or for inquiries contact: sophiaxrosenthal@gmail.com
+If you would like to hear more about upcoming shows or projects follow @sophiaxrosenthal on Instagram